singhtaran1005/singhtaran1005/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working at DSCKIIT .
--  I was an intern at Codejudge(Problem Setter intern) for a couple of months.
+-  I was an intern at Codejudge(Problem Setter intern) in past for a couple of months.
-- 🌱 I’m currently learning React and AWS
+- 🌱 I’m currently learning React and Golang.
-- 👯 I’m looking to collaborate on projects with ML integration with flutter and backend projects
-- 💬 Ask me about flutter / kotlin / firebase / Spring Boot
+- 💬 Ask me about flutter / Spring Boot
 - 📫 How to reach me: [Twitter - @taran17809555](https://twitter.com/taran17809555) , [Instagram - @taran_3010](https://www.instagram.com/taran_3010/)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I am just 20